kenorb/katacoda-scenarios/corda-ansible-install/step7.md

 This certificate is required by the Ansible's role.

+## Expected outcome

-After you have downloaded the certificate file, please proceed to the next step.
+After you have downloaded the certificate file into the right location, please proceed to the next step.